 This ZZ Plant is available at thesill.com.

 (Kalanchoe Tomentosa).
 The Panda Plant achieved its name due to the red marking on its edges and fuzzy leaves.
 Its leaves are thick for water storage.

 The Panda Plant is a member of the succulent family which makes it an extremely easy plant to care for.
 The one thing to keep in mind is that a Panda Plant, like all succulents prefers medium to bright light and limited watering.
 So, while you can get away with forgetting to water this plant from time to time making sure it has a solid light source or else it will experience stretching.

-Note: This plant is poisonous to dogs and cats, so if your pets are curious of plants or plant chewers you should avoid bring this one into your space or display it in an area that is out of reach.
+As a word of caution, this plant is poisonous to dogs and cats.
+So, if your pets are curious or plant chewers you should avoid bring this one into your space or display it in an area that is out of reach.

 $25 at the time of publication